BenBruyneel/proteinDiscover/README.md

 devtools::install_github("BenBruyneel/proteinDiscover")

-Latest update (v0.9.0) : revisited all functions and attempted to make argument names etc more consistent.
+Latest update (v0.10.0) : revisited all functions and attempted to make argument names etc more consistent.
 Please note that this can have consequences for older code using these functions

 Work in progress!

-July, 15th 2023
+October, 31st 2023